What Is Epilepsy?

 Sexual and Reproductive Health Complications

-Pregnancy complications: Epilepsy can pose risks both to a pregnant woman and her fetus.
+Epilepsy can pose risks both to a pregnant woman and her fetus.
+Compared with women without epilepsy, women with epilepsy have increased risk for spontaneous miscarriages, pregnancy, labor and delivery complications, as well as for fetal growth restriction.
 Some types of anti-epileptic drugs should not be taken during the first trimester because they can cause birth defects.
 Women with epilepsy who are thinking of becoming pregnant should talk to their health care providers in advance to plan changes in their medication regimen.

 Status epilepticus (SE) is a prolonged seizure that is a serious, potentially life-threatening condition.
 It is a medical emergency.
 Permanent brain damage or death can result if the seizure is not treated effectively.

-The condition is generally defined as a continuous seizure that lasts for more than 5 minutes.
+The condition is generally defined as continuous seizure activity that lasts for 30 minutes.
 There are two forms of status epilepticus: generalized convulsive, which involve prolonged seizures, and non-convulsive, which affects behavior and consciousness.
 About 25% of people who experience status epilepticus have pre-existing epilepsy.
-Most times, this condition occurs in people who do not have epilepsy and who have never had a prior seizure.
+Most times however, this condition occurs in people who do not have epilepsy and who have never had a prior seizure.

-In people with epilepsy, status epilepticus is usually caused by failure to take anticonvulsant medications as directed, or by the abrupt withdrawal from certain medications.
-Other general causes of status epilepticus include alcohol intoxication or withdrawal, infections, fever, metabolic disorders, stroke, brain tumors, and head trauma.
+In people with epilepsy, SE is usually caused by failure to take anticonvulsant medications as directed, or by the abrupt withdrawal from certain medications.
+In children, over half of SE cases are caused by high fever.
+In adults without pre-existing epilepsy, causes of SE include stroke, metabolic disorders, drug overdoses, alcohol intoxication or withdrawal, infections, fever, and head trauma.

-Although relatively rare, there is a risk for sudden unexpected death in people with epilepsy, a syndrome abbreviated as SUDEP.
+Although relatively rare, there is a risk for sudden unexplained death in epilepsy (SUDEP).
 The causes of such events are not fully known, but heart arrhythmias and pauses in breathing (apnea) may be factors in many cases.
-Your health care provider can explain if you have specific risk factors for SUDEP and what protective measures can be taken.
+Your provider can explain if you have specific risk factors for SUDEP and what protective measures can be taken.

 The best preventive measure is to take your medication as prescribed.
 Talk with your provider if you have any concerns about medication side effects or dosages.
 Do not make any changes to your drug regimen without speaking first with your provider.

 The prognosis for epilepsy depends on various factors.
-In general, people whose epilepsy is well-controlled by medications have an excellent prognosis and many experience short- and even long-term remission from seizures.
+In general, people whose epilepsy is well-controlled by medications have an excellent prognosis and many experience short- or long-term remission from seizures or resolution of epilepsy.

 The outlook is best for people whose epilepsy responds to treatment soon after being diagnosed.
 The longer a person remains free from seizures, the lower the chance of seizure recurrence.
 Some people are able to reduce or even stop their anti-seizure medications after having no seizures for several years.